sami5001/parquet-converter/README.md

 - Convert individual files or entire directories of TXT and CSV files to Parquet
 - Automatic file type detection based on extension
+- High-performance streaming conversion powered by Polars with schema sampling
 - Configurable delimiters for CSV and TXT files
 - Generate detailed conversion statistics and reports in JSON format
+- Built-in Parquet analyzer for profiling existing datasets with rich reports
 - Flexible output path configuration with automatic directory creation
 - Support for secure configuration via:
   - Environment variables